-WHO CAN PARTICIPATE: The seminar application is open to any science teacher (public, public charter, private, and parochial) with between 2 and 10 years of teaching experience in 5th-8th grade science, and who will be teaching a science course to students in the same age group in the 2017-2018 school year.
+WHO CAN PARTICIPATE: The seminar application is open to any 5th-8th grade science teacher (public, public charter, private, and parochial), and who will be teaching a science course to students in the same age group in the 2017-2018 school year.
 Applications will be evaluated through a competitive process that will include information on teaching experience, a short written statement, and two letters of recommendation.
 Two spots will be reserved for qualifying Louisiana teachers.
 Teachers newer to the classroom are encouraged to apply.

 COST: This seminar is supported by a grant from the Northrop Grumman Foundation.
 Teachers will receive free room and board in New Orleans, a travel stipend, and all seminar materials free of charge.

 Teachers will spend 3 days of the seminar at the Museum, exploring how the urgent needs of the war spurred tremendous innovations like penicillin, radar, computers, nuclear energy, logistics, new materials, and operations research.
 They will learn how to use hands-on minds-on activities to teach about these ideas.
 The historical context of World War II provides teachers with compelling wartime narratives and examples of real-world science that will engage students.
 Lessons and teaching strategies aligned to Next Generation Science Standards and Common Core State Standards will give teachers hew ways to bring science to life for their students.

 IN THE UNIVERSITY LAB & IN CITY PARK